 However, I decided to begin my Bookstore Series earlier than I expected, when I read the obituary for a legend of the bookselling trade whom I have met and whose bookstore I enjoyed.

-Strand Books in New York City is a legend for people who love bookstores, and I had the pleasure of visiting the Strand nearly every time I went to New York and even spending time chatting with the inimitable Fred Bass, who is featured in this wonderful obit in this week’s New York Times.
+Strand Books in New York City is a legend for people who love bookstores, and I had the pleasure of visiting the Strand nearly every time I went to New York and even spending time chatting with Fred Bass, who is featured in this obit in this week’s New York Times.
 To be clear, I got to know Mr. Bass only perfunctorily, by way of asking about books and talking about books.
 But as we both enjoyed the conversation.
 There are few people who seemed to have so much interest in knowing the exact catalog of over “18 miles of books,” so I’ll miss him and his bookish knowledge tremendously.

 Strand Books began in the 1930s, in a district long known for books.
 Back in the early 1900s, an entire book district covered Fourth Avenue from from Union Square to Astor Place.
 Fred began working for his father in this bookselling district back when he was 13 years old in 1928.
 Back then, many bookstores in bookseller’s row had particular specialties and antiquarian interests and Strand Books was only one among many.
 Yet Fred persevered.
 (Remind me to set a librarian-magician story in NYC’s classic bookstore district!)

 Strand Books eventually moved to Broadway and began expanding under Fred Bass’s leadership in 1956.
 Now at Broadway on 12th Street, Strand Books took over half the ground floor of what had been a clothing store.
 Eventually, Strand Books took over three floors of the building and eventually added an antiquarian books department.
 By the late 1960s, Strand Books was the only surviving bookstore from old bookstore row in New York city.